 Decision logic for field work focuses largely on issues such as where to locate soil borings, what depth(s) to sample, and when to stop step-out sampling.
 Though most common in the site characterization phase, such work can also be part of other phases, such as pilot testing or confirmatory sampling for cleanup.
 An excellent example is EPA's Triad approach, which emphasizes rapid decision-making based on real-time data collection and analysis.
 Prior to any field work, the project team must develop a clear understanding of the decisions that might be required during data collection, as well as who is responsible for making those decisions and informing other team members.
 This step may involve detailed decision trees or flow diagrams and specific decision criteria that are included in the dynamic work plan.
-These decision tools enable the field team to make valid decisions without delays to consult the project team or the regulators on what should be routine decisions.
-The decision criteria also have to account for circumstances that would require input from the project's full decision-making team.
-In doing so, the planning of field-level decision logic can distinguish between decisions to be made in the field and those that require additional input from a larger set of decision makers.
+These decision tools enable the field team to make valid decisions.
+The decision criteria also have to account for circumstances that would require input from the project's full decisions to be made in the field and those that require additional input from a larger set of decision makers.